Nowadays, more and more people feel concerned about health problems that were unknown years past.

 As you have seen, there’s not a single factor behind estrogen dominance.
 Instead, an interplay of causes modulates the endocrine function.
 Thus, we usually can’t allocate a single cause or say that you have estrogen dominance just because you’re overweight.

 If we want to recover our normal levels of sex hormones, there’s a lot we can do.
-We can address the causes listed above, but we can also use natural estrogen blockers.
+We can address the causes above, but we can also use natural estrogen blockers.

 Natural estrogen blockers

 Some medications block the enzyme aromatase.
 They include letrozole, anastrozole, exemestane, and many others.
 However, women with breast cancer are the ones who typically use them.

 By dropping their estrogen levels, they stop the effects of estrogen on cancer cells and slow down cancer growth.
 In men, they can also balance testosterone and estrogen levels.
 However, there’s a natural way to do it through a natural estrogen blocker.
 In this section, we will name and explain the most important: